The Spices Board Act, 1986

 (2) Every order made under this section shall be laid, as soon as may be after it is made, before each House of Parliament.

-(1) Section 3 to 33 of the Cardamom Act, 1965 (42 of 1965) are hereby repealed.
+- Repeal and savings.– (1) Sections 3 to 33 of the Cardamom Act, 1965 are hereby repealed.

-(2) Notwithstanding such repeal, anything done or any action taken under the provisions of the said Act shall, in so far as such thing or action is not inconsistent with the provisions of this Act, be deemed to have been done or taken under the provisions of this Act as if the said provisions were in force when such thing was done or such action was taken and shall continue in force accordingly until superseded by anything done or any action taken under this Act.
+(2) Notwithstanding such repeal, anything done or any action taken under the provisions of the said Act shall in so far as such thing or action is not inconsistent with the provisions of this Act, be deemed to have been done or taken under the provisions of this Act as if the said provisions were in force when such thing was done or such action was taken and shall continue in force accordingly until superseded by anything done or any action taken under this Act.

-18. Curry leaf
+- Curry leaf

-23. Pomegranate seed
+- Pomegranate seed